mahmoudfaragnoureldine/cpp-practice-assignments/README.md

 # C++ Practice Assignments

-This repository contains a collection of C++ assignments and exercises that I solved while revising the language.
+This repository is a collection of C++ assignments and exercises that I solved while revising the language.
-The goal of this repo is to gather all the practice work in one place and to track my progress in learning and improving my C++ skills.
+It gathers all my practice work in one place and shows my progress with both **classic and modern C++ concepts**.

-## Contents
+## What’s inside

-* **Cpp1\_ws – Cpp8\_ws**: Different sets of assignments and practice problems.
-* Each folder includes code files that cover topics like:

-  * Variables and basic I/O
+The assignments cover a wide range of topics, including:

+* Basics: variables, operators, arrays, pointers
-  * Functions and arrays
+* Functions and memory management
 * Object-Oriented Programming (classes, inheritance, polymorphism)
-  * Templates
+* Templates and generic programming
+* Standard Template Library (STL)
+* Exception handling and error management
+* Modern C++ features (smart pointers, move semantics, lambda expressions, etc.)
-  * Problem-solving exercises
+* Problem-solving exercises that combine multiple concepts

+## Purpose

+* To organize my practice code in one repository
+* To track my improvement in **C++ problem-solving and modern programming techniques**
+* To serve as a reference for myself and for others who are revising C++

 ## License